Back to Blog

 If your team already uses UptimeRobot or Better Stack, their heartbeat features may be good enough.

-If you want direct Telegram alerts, simple webhooks, and crypto-friendly billing, choose QuietPulse.
+If you want verified email alerts, direct Telegram notifications, simple webhooks, and crypto-friendly billing, choose QuietPulse.

 If you are specifically looking for free plans, read the free cron monitoring tools comparison.
 If you want a deeper explanation of the heartbeat pattern, start with the Cron Job Monitoring Guide.
-For a dedicated Healthchecks alternative page, see QuietPulse vs Healthchecks.io.
+For product comparisons, see QuietPulse vs Cronitor and QuietPulse vs Healthchecks.io.
+When you are ready to test the simplest path, sign up for QuietPulse and create one heartbeat for the job you would most hate to miss.

 FAQ